top of page

-Besides the personalized nudges God gives us at specific moments, there are non-negotiables that apply to us all equally and always.
+Besides the personalized nudges God gives to his campaign team members at specific moments, there are non-negotiables that apply to all team members equally and always.
 God expects us all to trust him enough to let him lead, and he expects us to obey his directives with or without getting an explanation from him.

 As we use the "Power Verses" or the Daily Bible Reading List for Power Season, it is always good to be looking for the non-negotiables, the things God is telling us to obey.
-And when we do not know all the reasons, it is best to give God the benefit of the doubt.
+After all, he is the Owner and the Mastermind of his campaign to connect, heal, and bless the world.
+He gets to decide how his team is going to go about it.
+And when his strategy looks upside-down to us, it is obviously best to give him the benefit of the doubt.

 However, God does expect us to use the brains he gave us.
-That's why it is so important to SYNC (see ourselves in Christ).
+That's why it is so important to SYNC (See Yourself iN Christ).
 If we see ourselves properly, we won't have to be taught a lot of other things.
 They will be obvious.

 For example, if we see ourselves as walking evidence of God's power for good, spreading the news of Jesus's "Power Promise" (Acts 1.8), we will care about people who are just getting by in life, trying to do the best they can but never really satisfied that they are doing well enough.
 They could become empowered with the Spirit of Jesus and discover life on a whole new level.
 If we are supposed to be the evidence that tips them off about this new level of living, why would we not tell them what we have discovered so far?
 To keep quiet would be out of SYNC with our self-understanding.